cityofaustin/lifefiles-verification/README.md

 ## Project Background

-The MyPass project at the City of Austin explored the enforceability and usefulness of scanned copies of important documents.
+The Lifefiles project at the City of Austin explored the enforceability and usefulness of scanned copies of important documents.
 One of the options available to people in Texas is to employ a notary public to create a certified copy of the document in digital form.
 Although state statutes are quite clear on the requirements to make a digital notarization our team was unable to find any existing tools to create digitally notarized certified copies.
 So in the spirit of problem-solving for the common good, we created three things to enable the digital notarization ecosystem in Texas.

 ### 1. A Data Standard